tbuehlmann/lappen/README.md

 ### Request Context

 There are times in life you need to use information from the current request in your Filter.
 In order to do so, `Lappen::Filter` includes the `Lappen::RequestContext` module, which enables you to use the private `controller` and `view_context` methods.
-Using these you can for example access the commonly used `current_user` method:
+Using those you can for example access the commonly used `current_user` method:

 ```ruby
 class MyFilter < Lappen::Filter